Recreational facilities open

 Our recreational reserves are lovely places to have a picnic and a swim.
-When enjoying a swim at one of our recreational reserves, please obey our general warning signs and the following tips to “play it safe by the water”.
+When enjoying a swim at one of our recreational reserves, please obey our general warning signs and follow the “play it safe by the water” guidelines.

 Please check if there are any current blue green algae warnings for our swimming areas before visiting.